mankinchi/branches-manager/readme.md

 * Copy the `.env.sample` into `.env` and fill the data of the file with the downloaded JSON file.
 * In Firebase Console, go to `Project Settings`, copy `Web API key` and paste the value into `.env` file with the key of `API_KEY`

-### For the branch you want to track
+### For the server you want to track
-* Register an account on the server
+* Register an account on the app server
 * Add a server name that you want to track
 * Add some issues that you are working on
 * If you don't have Node, install it [here](https://nodejs.org/en/download/).
 LTS version is fine.